How to Scan In Your Photos for Your Cards

 If all else fails, you can mail the photos to us via postal mail, simply request our mailing address from Customer Service after placing your request online (we cannot accept photos sent in without a 5 digit request number from your online submission at this time).

-If you have any questions at all on this process or need more information, please contact Customer Service and they will be happy to answer any questions you might have.
+If you have any questions at all on this process or need more information, please contact Customer Service.
 Thank you so much and have a great day!